The construction process

 The Construction Certificate lapses with the development consent under which it was issued unless building work is physically commenced before the development consent lapses.

-When Council is nominated as the Principal Certifying Authority (PCA) it is required to inspect the building work during the construction to ensure it complies with the development consent, Construction Certificate and other legislation.
+When you nominate Council as the principal certifier, Council is required to inspect the building work during the construction to ensure it complies with the development consent, Construction Certificate and other relevant legislation.

-If you already have a CC issued by another Accredited Certifier and wish to appoint Council as the PCA, please complete the nomination on the Application for Certificates and Appointment of Principal Certifying Authority form referred to in Step 1 and lodge with Council.
+If you already have a CC issued by another registered certifier and wish to appoint Council as the principal certifier, please complete the nomination on the Application for Certificates and Appointment of Principal Certifier for Building Works form referred to in Step 1 and lodge with Council.

-Step 7: ensuring your PCA conducts critical stage inspections
+Step 7: Ensuring your principal certifier conducts critical stage inspections

 The Environmental Planning & Assessment Act 1979 specifies critical stage inspections that are mandatory and, if missed, you may not be able to get an Occupation Certificate.
 You need to be aware of these inspections and ensure they are conducted at the appropriate time.